jorgschonau/SaddestSentence/README.md

 # SaddestSentence

-This is a continuation of my first attempt at sentiment analysis, which was also my final project for Ubiqum Code Academy.
+This is a continuation of my first attempt at sentiment analysis (you'll find it here), which was also my final project for Ubiqum Code Academy.

-The purpose is to analyse a number of books on a sentence level and to identify the happiest, angriest, most positive, and of course also the saddest sentence.
+The purpose of this project is to analyse a number of books on a sentence level and to identify the happiest, angriest, most positive, and of course also the saddest sentence (latter often turn out to be the most interesting ones ...).

 ### Output